The Complete Guide to Nanori: What It Is, How to Use It and More

 While this may not be the same as nanori, it’s still a good way to think about how Japanese syllables correspond to kanji.

-The kanji he chose to represent his name is:
+The kanji he chose to represent his name are:

 舞気流（まいける）— “Dance,” “Spirit” and “Flow.”

 You can even find the phonetic equivalents of your own name!
-I’ll share some resources later.
+I’ll share resources on this later.